How to shoot well at charity shoots: George Digweed's guide - The Field

-Summer is the season of charity shoots, when game-shots find themselves competing against accomplished target-busters.
-26-time world champion George Digweed suggests how to hold your own
+As we head into a summer season of charity shoots, game-shots and clay-busters will take to the stands for fantastic causes.
+George Digweed, 26-time world champion, advises on how to hold your own

-Charity shoots are now annual fixtures on the sporting calendar.
-They exist to have fun and raise money for fantastic causes, but no-one wants to walk away with the clay conservation award.
-26-time world champion George Digweed offers his advice on how to shoot well at charity shoots.
+Summer is the season of charity shoots.
+They exist to raise money for fantastic causes and have fun, but sporting people are competitive types and nobody wishes to end the day with the clay conservation award.
+George Digweed, 26-time world champion, offers his expert advice on how to shoot well at charity shoots.

-The charity shoots are on all summer, so find your local one with our list of charity shoot dates.
+The last pheasant was bagged months ago, but there’s no need to banish your gun to the cabinet for the summer.
+Follow our guide to 11 things to do in the off season with your gun.
+Whether you are polishing the moves, encouraging a youngster or getting a gun restored, use the summer wisely.

 HOW TO SHOOT WELL AT CHARITY SHOOTS